-The competence framework identifies the competences required for delivering effective humanistic counselling with young people aged 4 to 18 years.
+The competence framework identifies the competences required for delivering effective humanistic counselling with children and young people.

 The humanistic approach emphasises a relational way of working, placing less emphasis on technique than other therapeutic orientations.
 The key counsellor competences are sustained empathic relating, openness, receptiveness and maintaining a fundamentally accepting stance.